CloudLabs-MOC/AI-102-AIEngineer/Instructions/15-computer-vision.md

 In this task, you will learn how to use the **Azure AI Vision SDK** to detect and identify well-known **brands** from images based on their logos.

-Some brands are visually recognizable from logo's, even when the name of the brand is not displayed.
+Some brands are visually recognizable from their logos, even when the name of the brand is not displayed.
 The Vision service is trained to identify thousands of well-known brands.

 1. In the **AnalyzeImage** function, under the comment **Get brands in the image**, add the following code: